 2. Think out loud

 Our democracy survives because we have a self-disciplined population.
 When we are responsible citizens, we teach our children by example.
 Let your kids know your thoughts.
-When you’re driving to soccer, talk 2_thinking_out_loudto yourself.
+When you’re driving to soccer, talk to yourself.
 You could say, “I sure would like to speed, ‘cause we’re gonna be late to practice, but I’d better mind the speed limit.”
 Or, “The cashier handed me too much money back.
 Since I’m honest, there’s no way I could keep it.
 It was so fun to give it back!"

 3. Let them choose